billigitt/UnderreportedAndTemporallyAggregated/README.md

 ## Section 1.
 Checking inference is accurate, approppriately covered(?) and robust.

-We look at two case studies.
-Firstly, we look at a realistic outbreak.
-Secondly, we simulate a large number of epidemics, where the true $R_t$ values are sampled from the same gamma distribution that informs our prior.
+We simulate a large number of epidemics, where the true $R_t$ values are sampled from the same gamma distribution that informs our prior.
+We look at a single outbreak and compare this to Epi-Estim, as well as looking at the whole set of epidemics vs Epi-Estim.
+The point is to show accuracy, coverage are better than an Epi-Estim approach.
+We also show that our method is robust.

 ![fig1](figs/sectionBasicInference/standardPlot.png)